istio/istio.io/content/en/blog/2021/discovery-selectors/index.md

 ## DiscoverySelectors in Action

 Assuming you know which namespaces to include as part of the service mesh, as a mesh administrator, you can configure `DiscoverySelectors` at installation time or post-installation by adding your desired discovery selectors to Istio’s MeshConfig resource.
-For example, you can configure Istio to discover only the namespace that has the label `istio-discovery=enabled`.
+For example, you can configure Istio to discover only the namespaces that have the label `istio-discovery=enabled`.

-1. Enable all namespaces with this label.
-Using our examples earlier, let’s enable namespace default with label `istio-discovery=enabled`.
+1. Using our examples earlier, let’s label the default namespace with label `istio-discovery=enabled`.

     {{< text bash >}}
     $ kubectl label namespace default istio-discovery=enabled